zerodies/Anaaj_CAIAS/README.md

 # 🌱 ANAAJ — Climate-Aware Farming Assistant

-> "We don't just show farmers the weather.
-We tell them what to do about it."

 ## 🏆 Built for CAIAS Hackathon 2026

 ANAAJ is a climate adaptation tool for Indian farmers that converts live weather data into simple, actionable farming decisions — instantly, for free, on any device.

----

 ## 🌾 The Problem